 As leader of the Translational Cancer Metabolism Laboratory in the Adult Cancer Program, Associate Professor Holst agreed,

 “It is essential as researchers that we engage early on with multidisciplinary researchers, clinicians and patients to understand the unmet needs for drug development,’ he explained, “The take home message reiterated by many speakers was that we need to fail fast by doing the right commercial grade assays early in our drug development pipeline.
 This will save time and money and ensure we develop the best drug candidate.”

 Feedback from the event was overwhelmingly positive.
 Those who attended enjoyed listening to the breadth of knowledge and experience, finding discussion relevant and stimulating.
 Presentations included real-life experiences and showcased different perspectives.
 The event allowed participants the opportunity to network and look at collaborative opportunities available across SPHERE partner organisations.

 • Companion biomarkers including 'omics

 • Start-up company and seed funding

 As organisers, Associate Professors Phillips and Holst are committed to continuing the conversation.

 “Jeff and I were both really pleased to see enthusiastic audience members representing all career stages, interdisciplinary expertise (chemists, biologists, clinicians, lawyers, engineers) and SPHERE partnerships,” said Associate Professor Phillips, “This is the start of something special and we will bottle the outcomes and recommendations for ongoing use as educational resources to be shared.”

-If you wish to join the Therapeutic Development Special Interest Group, please sign up here.
+If you wish to join the Therapeutic Development Special Interest Group, please sign up here(link is external).